tsmckay/subterranea/README.md

 • They may use the arrow keys to move left, right, up, or down.

-• They may also choose to attackif an enemy is adjacent to them.
+• They may also choose to attack if an enemy is adjacent to them.

 • They may move to a tile occupied by a weapon or armor set to equip it.